markuskimius/csvmagic/README.md

 # csvread
-A command line utility to display csv rows in a human-readable format.
+A command line utility to display csv rows in a more human-readable format.

 ## Statement of Problem